EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 ## Subproject Makefiles in d.rymcg.tech

 There is a `Makefile` contained in every sub-project directory of d.rymcg.tech.
-Each Makefile is different and customized for the sub-project, but contains some baseline commands that are (usually) the same:
+Each of these Makefiles is different, and customized for the sub-project, but they all contain some baseline commands (included from the shared [_scripts](_scripts) directory) that are (usually) the
+same:

 ```
 $ cd ~/git/vendor/enigmacurry/d.rymcg.tech/whoami